cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

 What makes a virtual method special in Java is that if you call a method on an object that overrides a method, you get the overridden method, even if the call to the method is on a parent reference or within the parent class.

 - Polymorphic Parameters
+  - example : you can defi ne a method that takes an instance of an interface as a parameter.
+In this manner, any class that implements the interface can be passed to the method.
+Since you’re casting from a subtype to a supertype, an explicit cast is not required.
+This property is referred to as polymorphic parameters of a method.

 ## POINTS TO REMEMBER (Revise before exam)